 Now, in December, ten months after moving in, we’ve probably slept here a total of ten weeks, and half of those in the past two months.
 Admittedly we’re not on a fast track to getting settled in.
 Still, I didn’t account for the long, long process and roller coaster of emotions as we tried to fit 100% of our goods into 20% of the space.
 As much as we got rid of in 2010, as much as subsequently found its way to our children’s homes, as much we left in storage…we are still faced with too much that doesn’t fit into our condo or our lives any more.

-We (usually) accept the fact that we hung on to some things we shouldn’t have, and let other things we cherish slip away.
-Happily, we’ve reclaimed some favorite things to display in this house, hanging art and filling shelves with books.
+We generally acknowledge the fact that we hung on to some things we shouldn’t have, and let other things we cherish slip away.
+In this process, we’ve reclaimed some favorite things to display in this house, hanging a fraction of our art, and filling shelves with a quirky selection of books we could not part with.

 Of course, being in Minnesota will drum up those family holiday visions much more vividly than, say, spending the season in Bali or Spain.
 Expectations needn’t be that high.
 This year, we have a home; it’s just not conducive to Christmas trees or gardening.